ethansaxenian/gcode-tsp/README.md

 This repo attempts to optimize the path taken by a CNC drill bit by using a greedy algorithm to solve the Traveling Salesman problem.
 The goal is to minimize the distance the bit travels in the air.

-The command line utility parses a G-code file given as input and outputs a new G-code file encoding a more efficient path.
+The command line program parses a G-code file given as input and outputs a new G-code file encoding a more efficient path.

 #### Usage:
 ```shell